safl/yace/docs/source/idl/csubset.rst

 As you might have noticed, then this means that **Yace** intends to only parse headers or in other words the entities that usually go into headers.

- won't be able to parse
-e.g. a **header-only-library** since these tend to embed logic into functions declared inline.
+Yace won't be able to parse e.g. a **header-only-library** since these tend to embed logic into functions declared inline.
 For sufficiently simple function-bodies, these could be translated into equivalent

 First, header-libraries are unsupported, that since, they are basically C code inlined in the header-file which requires compilation.
 Since, code that needs